 Obviously, change these to how they would make sense for your business and to fit your style of speaking.
 But, just being very straightforward and not including too many details is exactly what you need!

 What Should I Do When I’m Done Using Etsy Vacation Mode?

 Okay so you came back from vacation mode, instead of waiting for the sales to come back in, what can you do in the meantime?

 - Add some new listings!
 Etsy will like to see your shop returning to normal and adding new listings is a great way to do that.

 - Renew listings.
-Give some of your current listings some activity by renewing them and potentially bring them in front of more eyes.
+Give some of your current listings some activity by renewing them and potentially bringing them in front of more eyes.

 - Refresh your shop!
 This can be adding a new profile image for yourself, adding a new shop banner, etc.

 - Promote your shop on social media and let customers know you are back!